GSA/smartpay-training/code review.md

 We use this list when performing a code review to ensure that all tasks have been completed.

-- [ ] review the pull request itself, to get oriented
+- [ ] Review the pull request itself, to get oriented
-	- [ ] read the description of the pull request, which should summarize the changes made
+	- [ ] Read the description of the pull request, which should summarize the changes made
-	- [ ] read through every task on the project board that's encompassed by this pull request
+	- [ ] Read through every task on the project board that's encompassed by this pull request
-	- [ ] read the description of the commits that comprise the pull request
+	- [ ] Read the description of the commits that comprise the pull request
 - [ ] If changes were made in the UI (if not, skip):
-  - [ ] If desired, run `docker system prune` to remove any unused docker images from previous code review.
-  - [ ] Fetch the pull request for the sprint (e.g., `git fetch origin pull/{PR #}/head:sprint-{Sprint #}`), and then switch to that branch (e.g. `git checkout sprint-{Sprint #}`)
-  - [ ] stand up the site locally, with `./docker-run.sh`
+    - [ ] Inspect the changes on the preview branch on cloud.gov Pages
-	- [ ] test all functionality in all major browsers, emphasizing the functionality that this pull request addresses
+	- [ ] Test all functionality in all major browsers, emphasizing the functionality that this pull request addresses
-	- [ ] use an automated audit tool for code quality and practices (recommended: [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/), aka [Lighthouse](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk))
+	- [ ] Use an automated audit tool for code quality and practices (recommended: [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/), aka [Lighthouse](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk))
-		- [ ] look at efficiency of page loads, asset sizes, HTTP connection management, etc.
+		- [ ] Look at efficiency of page loads, asset sizes, HTTP connection management, etc.
-	- [ ] review for accessibility
+	- [ ] Review for accessibility
-		- [ ] use an automated audit tool, such as Chrome Audit or aXe
+		- [ ] Use an automated audit tool, such as Chrome Audit or aXe
-		- [ ] navigate site only with the keyboard
+		- [ ] Navigate site only with the keyboard
-		- [ ] use VoiceOver or Narrator to navigate the site with audio only, with the display turned off
+		- [ ] Use VoiceOver or Narrator to navigate the site with audio only, with the display turned off
-		- [ ] manually test anything that pa11y cannot test automatically (e.g., contrast of text over images)
+		- [ ] Manually test anything that pa11y cannot test automatically (e.g., contrast of text over images)
-- [ ] review static code analysis results in [where can these be accessed?]
+- [ ] Review static code analysis results in GitHub CodeQL logs and DependaBot
-- [ ] examine OWASP ZAP output in `docs/`, to ensure that any errors are known to be false positives or have been previously declared to be acceptable
+- [ ] Examine output from dynamic testing tools, to ensure that any errors are known to be false positives or have been previously declared to be acceptable
-- [ ] skim all new code, in the context of existing code, [looking for problems](#what-we-look-for) (knowing that the vast majority of new code will be covered by tests)
+- [ ] Skim all new code, in the context of existing code, [looking for problems](#what-we-look-for) (knowing that the vast majority of new code will be covered by tests)
-- [ ] review all tests
+- [ ] Review all tests
-	- [ ] look at code coverage of tests in GitHub Actions
+	- [ ] Look at code coverage of tests in GitHub Actions
-	- [ ] methodically review all new tests for correctness, quality of naming
+	- [ ] Methodically review all new tests for correctness, quality of naming
-- [ ] determine what code isn’t tested, review that rigorously
+- [ ] Determine what code isn’t tested, review that rigorously
-- [ ] review documentation to ensure that it matches changes
+- [ ] Review documentation to ensure that it matches changes
-- [ ] provide comments on the pull request on GitHub, as necessary
+- [ ] Provide comments on the pull request on GitHub, as necessary
-	- [ ] for comments that are specific to a particular line of code, comment on those specific lines
+	- [ ] For comments that are specific to a particular line of code, comment on those specific lines
-- [ ] for each feature-level bug (i.e., it’s working as designed, but designed wrong), open a new issue and put it in the backlog
+- [ ] For each feature-level bug (i.e., it’s working as designed, but designed wrong), open a new issue and put it in the backlog